Letztes Update: 06. Oktober 2025

 Antwort der Redaktion

-When you want to express affection in German, knowing how to say "darling" is essential.
+When you're looking to express affection in German, knowing how to say "darling" is a great start.
 The most common translation for "darling" in German is "Liebling."
-This term is widely used among couples, friends, and family members to show endearment.
+This word is widely used and carries the same warmth and affection as its English counterpart.

 Last updated 3 mins ago